Skip to content

 • Give the child only soft foods to eat for a couple of days.

 • If the bleeding goes on for longer than two hours, call the HTC for advice.
-A child with hemophilia should be given factor.
+A child with Hemophilia should be given factor.

 How to have less bleeding when a new tooth is coming in (cutting a new tooth):